• Skip to main content

 What does “kanashii” mean in Japanese?

 Native speakers say “kanashii” to mean ‘sad’ in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word together with its major conjugations.
-And also, I will explain how to use them through example sentences.
-My explanations would help Japanese learners to use “kanashii” more properly.
+In this blog post, however, I will explain this word in detail together with its kanji character.
+And also, I will explain how to use it and its major conjugations through example sentences.
+My explanations would help Japanese learners use “kanashii” more properly.
 Then, let’s get started!

 Contents